-Our initial thoughts of each aircraft carrying a single SC 250 (550 kg) bomb is incorrect.
+Our initial thoughts of each aircraft carrying a single SC 250 (550 kg) bomb was incorrect.

 Our aircraft could still have had bombs on her belly as she turned away to head out to sea again.

-The other bounced of her deck killing one sailor and that it exploded fifteen yards off her starboard side about midships.
+Another bounced of HMS Wolverine’s deck killing one sailor and that it exploded fifteen yards off her starboard side about midships damaging HMS Wolverine.

 Me 1o9 detailed:

-David found photographs of a Bf 109 F4/B aircraft colours showing a plane from the same squadron, only our aircraft is No 8.
+David found photographs of a Bf 109 F4/B aircraft showing a plane showing us the colours of the squadron.

-More recently, divers discovered the Bf 109 aircraft wreck in Cawsand Bay.
+In 2014 the Bf 109 aircraft wreck including it’s engine was found by divers in Cawsand Bay.

 10/JG2 where a fighter bomber unit.

-They flew in Schwarms in groups of 4.
+They flew in ‘Schwarms’ in groups of 2 or 4.

-All the aircraft in this 10/JG2 section shared the same tail kill markings.
+Thus all the aircraft in this 10/JG2 section shared the same tail ‘kill’ markings.

 Because of this it was hard to attribute a certain hit to a specific pilot, so the group all displayed the same kill markings.

-If they were only a fighter unit they would be in a specific dog fight and have individual kill markings.
+If they were ‘only’ a fighter unit they would be in a specific dog fight and have had individual ‘kill’ markings.